 - Considering greater tax transparency in the reporting of tax paid, country by country tax disclosure, achieving the ‘fair tax’ kite mark etc.

-We look for a clearly articulated Tax Policy, and preferably country by country reporting.
+We look for a clearly articulated Tax Policy or strategy, and preferably country by country reporting.
 The use of tax havens should ordinarily be avoided, and where used, should be justified.
 We consider the published ‘effective rate of taxation’

 as a signal of the overall acceptability of the tax regime in place and we will engage where we believe this to be weak.